How much does it cost to develop a mobile...

 Booking apps is an overcrowded market.
 With HotelTonight, One Night and Airbnb, your potential customers don’t need another brand app eating their smartphones’ storage.
-Pavel, Head of iOS App Development Unit at R-Style Lab, believes hotel chains should look beyond booking apps and create fully-fledged applications similar to RoomAssistant instead.
+Pavel, Head of iOS App Development Unit at R-Style Lab, believes hotel chains should look beyond booking apps and create full-scale hotel solutions similar to RoomAssistant instead.

 Must-have features for a hotel applicationAlthough luxury hotels often splurge on IoT-powered room management systems and smart doors which use the facial recognition technology, complex software and hardware solutions have a steep learning curve and cost a fortune.
 According to Pavel, small and medium-sized hotel chains should make the most of the available resources – that is, their customers’ smartphones.